 One way to spot a plan that is sure to fail is to look for a long-duration repayment plan.
 In my experience, any plan that is longer than 36 months has a less than 50% chance of success.
 A debt settlement plan, unlike a debt management plan (where you repay 100% of your debt plus interest) has got to be completed in 36 months or less to be successful.

 Your debt settlement company is not paying creditors while you build funds to negotiate.
 The creditors’ debt collection machine continues to run.
 This means that interest and penalties continue to accrue, and eventually, if a settlement is not negotiated in time, the creditor will file a lawsuit against you.
 How long does that take?
 Typically 12-24 months.
 Some creditors move more quickly than others.

-A skilled debt settlement attorney can prioritize your settlements accordingly, so that you are never sued.
+A skilled debt settlement attorney can prioritize your settlements accordingly so that you are never sued.
 In other words, if they know that Discover sues in 12 months and US Bank sues at 24 months, they can settle Discover first and then raise funds for US Bank.
-However, if your plan allows for a 4 or even 5 year repayment, you are likely to be sued by multiple creditors at year 2 when you do not have adequate funds to negotiate.
-In that case you will be forced into bankruptcy and all the funds you have spend to date settling debts will have been wasted.
+However, if your plan allows for a 4 or even 5-year repayment, you are likely to be sued by multiple creditors at year 2 when you do not have adequate funds to negotiate.
+In that case, you will be forced into bankruptcy and all the funds you have spent to date settling debts will have been wasted.
 This seems to happen all the time.
 In that scenario, the debt settlement company makes good money on the debts they have settled, but you wind up in worse shape than you were when you hired them!

 BETTER BUSINESS BUREAU

 When you are evaluating a debt settlement business, you have a very powerful ally in the Better Business Bureau.
 As you probably know, the BBB is a non-profit business, whose mission is to protect the consumer from scams and poorly run companies that may hurt you more than they help you.
 Also, it is there to reward well-run companies that treat its customers with respect and care.